-Minority AIDS Initiative - AIDS/Drug Assistance Program (ADAP): This program provides linkage into ADAP and other drug assistance programs for HIV positive minority individuals through innovative means by initiating, modifying, or expanding educational outreach, and linkage to ADAP services that address under and unmet needs in communities of color that are disproportionately impacted by the HIV/AIDS epidemic.
+Minority AIDS Initiative - AIDS/Drug Assistance Program (ADAP)

+This program provides linkage into ADAP and other drug assistance programs for HIV positive minority individuals through innovative means by initiating, modifying, or expanding educational outreach, and linkage to ADAP services that address under and unmet needs in communities of color that are disproportionately impacted by the HIV/AIDS epidemic.

-This includes sub-populations such as women, young adults, men of color who have sex with other men, 34 the homeless, uninsured and underinsured individuals, those recently released from correctional institutions, and persons with a dual diagnosis of chemical dependency.
-In FY 2022, the Minority AIDS Initiative ADAP program, through community partners, conducted targeted education and awareness activities across Illinois reaching over 5,270 high-risk individuals of those 466 were seniors.
+This includes sub-populations such as women, young adults, men of color who have sex with other men, the homeless, uninsured and underinsured individuals, those recently released from correctional institutions, and persons with a dual diagnosis of chemical dependency.
+In FY22, the Minority AIDS Initiative ADAP program, through community partners, conducted targeted education and awareness activities across Illinois reaching over 5,270 high-risk individuals of those 466 were seniors.

-Refugee Health Program (RHP): The goal of the Refugee Health Program ("RHP") is to provide eligible clients with a culturally and linguistically appropriate comprehensive health assessment, including follow-up and referrals for health conditions identified in the assessment process.
-The RHP is housed under the Office of Minority Health and is contracted by the Illinois Department of Human Services to provide these services.
+Refugee Health Program (RHP)

+The goal of the Refugee Health Program ("RHP") is to provide eligible clients with a culturally and linguistically appropriate comprehensive health assessments, including follow-up and referrals for health conditions identified in the assessment process.
+The RHP is housed under the Office of Racial and Cultural Health Equity and is contracted by the Illinois Department of Human Services to provide these services.
 Through RHP, newly arriving refugees to Illinois receive a comprehensive health examination that includes screening for communicable diseases, age-appropriate immunizations, nutritional assessments including home visits, referrals for follow-up care, and interpretation services.

 In addition, medical case management is offered to refugees arriving with complex medical conditions.
-There are five contracted medical providers: three local health departments and two private clinics that conduct the initial health assessment and provide follow-up care or referrals as needed.
+There are eight contracted medical providers: three local health departments, four Federally Qualified Health Centers, and one private clinic that conduct the initial health assessment and provide follow-up care or referrals as needed.
 The Office of Refugee Resettlement and U.S Centers for Disease Control and Prevention (CDC) provide guidelines for domestic follow-up evaluation in newly arriving refugees.
-The Refugee Health Screening Program collaborates with the following Refugee Providers: Aunt Martha's Health Center, Aurora; Touhy/Mt.
-Sinai Health Center, Chicago; Rock Island Health Department, Moline/Rock Island; Winnebago County Health Department, Rockford; Heartland Health Outreach, Chicago; Champaign-Urbana Public Health District; and Champaign Hamdard Health, Bensenville.
+The Refugee Health Screening Program collaborates with the following Refugee Providers: Aunt Martha's Health Center, Aurora; Hamdard Health, Bensenville; SMG-Antillas Family Medical Center, Chicago; Rock Island Health Department, Moline/Rock Island; Community Health Care, Inc., Moline/Rock Island; Tapestry 360 Health, Chicago; Winnebago County Health Department, Rockford; Champaign-Urbana Public Health District, Champaign.

-Of the 2575 refugees provided health assessments in Illinois in state SFY 2022, 35 (1.36%) were above the age of 60.
-There were 21 clients between the ages of 60-64 and 14 clients over the age of 65.
-Of the thirty-five seniors aided, 25 (71.43%) were refugees, and 10 (28.57) were Afghan Humanitarian Parolees.
+Of the 4342 refugees provided health assessments in Illinois in state FY23, 140 (3.22%) were above the age of 60.
+There were 65 clients between the ages of 60-64 and 75 clients over the age of 65.
+Of the one hundred and forty seniors aided, 72 (51%) were refugees, 63 (45%) were Ukrainian Humanitarian Parolees, 3 (2%) Special Immigrant Visa Holders, and 1 (1%) Parolee.